schauveau/sydpower-mqtt/MQTT-MODBUS.md

 This document is based on https://github.com/iamslan/fossibot (HomeAssistant integration for Fossibot batteries) and some personal experiments on my F2400.

 Note: This document is not applicable to the first generation of F2400 that lacks WiFi capabilities.

+Note: The same protocol is probably used by AFERIY devices and other brands related to Sydpower.

 > [!CAUTION]
 **Writing bad values in unknown registers can BRICK your device.
 Remember that the information provided in that document are not official.
 Use at your own risk!!!!**